What is KC Scholars?

 College Savings Match

-You must fill out the Free Online Application for Federal Student Aid forecaster: FAFSA4caster.
-You will need information regarding your family’s income and assets to complete the forecaster.
-If your Estimated Family Contribution (EFC) on the forecaster is $12,000 or less, you are eligible to apply for KC Scholars.
-For assistance in completing the FAFSA4caster, KC Scholars has created the following guide: FAFSA4caster
+You must fill out the Free Online Application for Federal Student Aid (FAFSA).
+You will need information regarding your family’s income and assets to complete the application.
+If your Estimated Family Contribution (EFC) is $12,000 or less, you are eligible to apply for KC Scholars.
+For more information, see KC Scholars FAFSA guide.